noahfranco/noahfranco/README.md

 <p align="left">

-- 🏢  I'm currently working as a Full Stack Web Developer at **Thryv**
+- 🏢  I'm currently working as a Full Stack Developer II at **Thryv**
 - 😍  I'm a big **JavaScirpt** and **Python** enthusiast
-- 🤓  Studying for the AWS Cloud Practitioner certification
+- 🤓  Studying Algorithms and Data Structures
 - 🧭  I'm passionate about designing and building scalable programming flows
 <br>